-Issuer name Prior rating Rating raised to Sector Reason for default Cineworld Group PLC D B-/Stable Media and entertainment Bankruptcy Technicolor Creative Studios§ D CCC/Negative Media and entertainment Missed interest payments Toro Private Holdings I, Ltd SD CCC+/Negative Transportation Distressed exchange Covis Finco S.a r.l D B-/Negative Healthcare Distressed exchange Ideal Standard International S.A SD CCC/Developing Building materials Distressed exchange
+Issuer name Prior rating Rating raised to Sector Reason for default Cineworld Group PLC D B-/Stable Media and entertainment Bankruptcy Technicolor Creative Studios§ D CCC/Negative Media and entertainment Missed interest payments Toro Private Holdings I Ltd. SD CCC+/Negative Transportation Distressed exchange Covis Finco S.a r.l D B-/Negative Healthcare Distressed exchange Ideal Standard International S.A.
+SD CCC/Developing Building materials Distressed exchange

 - Covis Finco and Cineworld Group are the two defaults where we saw debt haircuts, with Cineworld finally emerging from restructuring in September, nearly a full year after filing its Chapter 11 petition.
 Travelport (Toro Private Holding) saw de facto priming of its first-lien term loans via exchange to junior priority loans.
-While Travelport's emergence from restructuring was supported by a \$200 million equity holder injection, Covis on the other hand was facilitated through Apollo relinquishing part of its equity ownership to lenders, though remaining in control. - Ideal Standard had battled with inflationary pressures on its cost base, coupled with severely impacted revenues and cash flows leading to a downgrade to 'CCC' in July.
+While Travelport's emergence from restructuring was supported by a \$200 million equity holder injection, Covis on the other hand was facilitated through Apollo relinquishing part of its equity ownership to lenders, though remaining in control. - Ideal Standard had battled with inflationary pressures on its cost base, coupled with severely impacted revenue and cash flows leading to a downgrade to 'CCC' in July.
 Following this, the company announced an exchange offer suggesting leaving par intact for lenders, in the short term at least, and altering potential recovery upon change of control to at least 72% of the face value, compared to 101% originally.
 Upon completion of the €325 million senior secured notes exchange, the company announced the signing of a binding sale agreement to Villeroy & Boch.
 The diminished financial flexibility, as the majority of its liquidity sources have been utilized, and uncertainty regarding the final capital structure post-merger, capped the post-default emergence rating to 'CCC' with a developing outlook.

-Note: Data as of YTD Sept.
-30, 2023.
-Includes European corporate ratings.
+Note: Data on number of defaults is as of September 2023.
+Excludes European corporate ratings.
 SD--Selective default.
+For more information on European defaults, refer to our monthly publication, "Distressed Exchanges Drive 2023 Global Corporate Defaults To 118," published Oct.
+20, 2023.
+List of ratings raised after 'SD' and 'D' is as of Oct.
+31, 2023.
 Source: S&P Global Ratings.
-For more information on European defaults, refer to our monthly publication, "Corporate Defaults Record Highest August Total since 2009," published Sept.
-12, 2023.

-^{}Cineworld Group PLC has been re-rated as New Cineworld Midco Limited Rating has been withdrawn
+\Cineworld Group PLC has been re-rated as New Cineworld Midco Ltd. §Rating has been withdrawn